Mental Health Facilities Charleston, WV

 Prestera Center Margarette Leach Center For Youth - 40.5 miles from Charleston, WV

 Prestera Center Margarette Leach Center For Youth is a mental health facility in Huntington, WV, located at 1 Prestera Way, in the 25705 zip code.
-Prestera Center Margarette Leach Center For Youth provides outpatient treatment and telemedicine/telehealth.
-Prestera Center Margarette Leach Center For Youth provides couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Prestera Center Margarette Leach Center For Youth also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services available at Prestera Center Margarette Leach Center For Youth include intensive case management, psychosocial rehabilitation services and suicide prevention services.
+Prestera Center Margarette Leach Center For Youth provides telemedicine/telehealth and outpatient treatment.
+Prestera Center Margarette Leach Center For Youth provides cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents and young adults.
+Prestera Center Margarette Leach Center For Youth also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Prestera Center Margarette Leach Center For Youth include intensive case management, case management and education services.

 Learn More